blazium-engine/blazium-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 If you notice LightmapGI nodes popping in and out of existence as the camera moves, this is most likely because the engine is rendering too many LightmapGI instances at once.
-Godot is limited to rendering 8 LightmapGI nodes at once, which means up to 8 instances can be in the camera view before some of them will start flickering.
+Blazium is limited to rendering 8 LightmapGI nodes at once, which means up to 8 instances can be in the camera view before some of them will start flickering.